s-c-p/request-to-icici-uhrjksb493/publish.md

 ## 1. Why this is sent {#1-the-why}

-This is to ease your (as in the bank's) uneasiness, and bring clarity from my end.
+This is to ease your (as in the bank's) uneasiness, and bring clarity to the table from my end.

-I apologize for being so late in sending this.
-I've been trying, but the greatest reasons were
+I apologize for being so late in sending this writeup.
+I've been trying, but the greatest reasons of delay were

- * my guilt of not being able to pay, and
+ * my guilt of not being able to pay,
- * reluctance to speak up without proper paperwork (especially to someone with huge authority as yours).
+ * reluctance to speak up without proper paperwork (especially to someone with huge authority as yours), and
+ * my circumstances

 ## 3. Important note on how to read this {#3-the-how}